All Episodes

 Now, the Prime Minister of Canada said yesterday, you know what?

-Said, you Americans are absolutely nuts.
+You people, I'm paraphrasing, said you Americans are absolutely nuts.

 If you want to treat your whole country like an off-the-limits national park, you go right ahead, but you can't make us treat our country that way.

-And if we have to, we'll run a pipeline to the Chicoms.
+And if we have to, we'll run a pipeline to the ChiComs.

 We're going to move this oil.

-Because he got he's going to submit a budget.
+Because he's going to submit a budget.

 And it's going to contain ostensibly cuts in it that his base won't like.